HamidM9/Master-s-Degree-Thesis/README.md

 - Loads mutation data from a CSV file.
 - Loads gene classification mappings from `filtered_gene_classifications.txt`.
 - Iterates through all mutated genes in each sample.
-- Increments counts for each gene that belongs to a known class.
+- Increments the count for each gene that belongs to a known class.
 - Writes the updated dataset with added columns for counts of **oncogene**, **TSG**, and **fusion** genes.

 The classification structure is modular — the script can be easily extended to include other gene categories such as **fate**, **survival**, and **maintenance**, simply by modifying the classification list and data mapping.